nodejs/node-addon-api/doc/buffer.md

 Wraps the provided external data into a new `Buffer` object.

-The Bu`Buffer`ffer object does not assume ownership for the data and expects it to be valid for the lifetime of the object.
+The `Buffer` object does not assume ownership for the data and expects it to be valid for the lifetime of the object.
 The data can only be freed once the `finalizeCallback` is invoked to indicate that the `Buffer` has been released.